php-mongo/docker-compose-full/DOCKER-STAND-ALONE.md

 #### Now you are ready to execute the setup commands

-Type these commands at a prompt in the application root:
+Type these commands at the prompt in the application root:
+<b>Hint!</b> the first time you build the application, when prompted to generate a new Encryption key: 1) Yes

 - source docker/pmasetup.sh
 - On Windows: